ashbaldry/vstsr/cran-comments.md

+# 1.1.1

+* Updated package documentation to use "_PACKAGE" rather than @docType package

 # 1.1.0

 * Updated the APIs to use Azure DevOps rather than Visual Studio Team Services.
 All URLs have been updated and 'Azure DevOps' has been quoted